HOUSING RESOURCES

 U.S. Small Business Administration Disaster Assistance Loan Program

 If you’ve experienced Helene-related damage to your home or personal property, you may be eligible for financial assistance from SBA even if you don’t own a business.
 As a homeowner, renter, or personal property owner, you may apply to SBA for a recovery loan.
 CLICK HERE FOR MORE INFORMATION.
+Keep in mind that June 30, 2025 is the Small Business Administration Economic Injury application deadline.

 Buncombe County Helene Recovery Hub